-Real-time GPS trackers engineered as lightweight wrist watches have been helping parents in a number of different ways.
+Real-time GPS trackers engineered as lightweight wristwatches have been helping parents in a number of different ways.
 One of these ways is through an alert process that will send mom or dad a text message or email if the child with Down’s Syndrome or any other condition wanders off.
-With the assistance with a cool little feature known as the geographical fence, parents can set up a safe zone via the web-based satellite image program.
+With the assistance of a cool little feature known as the geographical fence, parents can set up a safe zone via the web-based satellite image program.
 If the child ever steps foot outside this safe zone barrier an alert is instantly sent to the parent.
-This can help the parent quickly locate the child before they get lost, hurt or go missing.
+This can help the parent quickly locate the child before they get lost, hurt, or go missing.

 Tracker Device Data: Simple & Accurate

-GPS tracking systems designed as wristwatches for children with Down’s Syndrome or any other condition, illness or cognitive disorder can invest in the personal tracker devices for as low as $339.00 per tracker.
+GPS tracking systems designed as wristwatches for children with Down’s Syndrome or any other condition, illness, or cognitive disorder can invest in personal tracker devices for as low as $339.00 per tracker.
 Security versions of the wristwatch are also available for $359.00, and provide a locking mechanism that stops a child from taking the tracker off their wrist without the assistance of a parent or caretaker.
 It is also important to note that all tracker devices that send data over cellular or wireless networks will come with a monthly service obligation.
-This service obligation is valued at $29.95 per month for a basic real-time monitoring package, or $34.95 with real-time monitoring and two-way voice communication.
-The two-way voice communication essentially transforms the GPS watch bracelet into a speakerphone, giving parents the ability to speak directly to their child.
-This is a great feature in a emergency situation.
+This service obligation is valued at $29.95 per month for a basic real-time monitoring package or $34.95 with real-time monitoring and two-way voice communication.
+The two-way voice communication essentially transforms the GPS watch bracelet into a speakerphone, giving parents the ability to speak directly to their children.
+This is a great feature in an emergency situation.